-Michael Lee has served as a member of our Board of Directors since July 2018.
-Mr. Lee has served as Co-Founder and Portfolio Manager at Redmile Group, LLC since 2007.
+Michael Lee has served as a director since July 2018.
+Mr. Lee has served as Co-Founder and Portfolio Manager at Redmile Group, LLC ("Redmile") since 2007.
 Prior to Redmile, Mr. Lee worked as a biotechnology investor at Steeple Capital, and as an analyst at Welch Capital Partners and Prudential Equity Group.
-Mr. Lee holds a B.S. in Molecular and Cellular Biology from the University of Arizona.
+Mr. Lee currently serves on the board of directors of IGM Biosciences, Inc. and Shattuck Labs, Inc. Mr. Lee holds a B.S. in Molecular and Cellular Biology from the University of Arizona.